Minnesota Center for Twin and Family Research

-The Minnesota Center for Twin and Family Research (or MCTFR) is a series of behavioral genetic longitudinal studies of families with twin or adoptive offspring conducted by researchers at the University of Minnesota.
+The Minnesota Center for Twin and Family Research (MCTFR) is a series of behavioral genetic longitudinal studies of families with twin or adoptive offspring conducted by researchers at the University of Minnesota.
 It seeks to identify and characterize the genetic and environmental influences on the development of psychological traits.

 Principal investigators include Matt McGue, William Iacono, and Kevin Haroian.

 Cohorts

 The primary cohorts of participants include the Minnesota Twin Family Study, Sibling Interaction and Behavior Study, Minnesota Twin Registry, and a variety of other cohorts of participants.